 Oh, no!
 That can't be is the cry among "mainstream historians."
 That can't be!

 Unfortunately for that point of view, there is now a developed literature on the subject.
 Try "Googling" my title in this post.
 There are a lot of records, newspaper stories, obituaries, photographs of Black Confederates at post war veterans meetings, etc.

-They served as teamsters, cooks, labor troops in "pioneer" units, musicians in regimental bands, hospital orderlies and officers valets.
+The Blacks served as teamsters, cooks, labor troops in "pioneer" units under White Engineer officers, musicians in regimental bands, hospital orderlies and officers' valets.

 They were repeatedly described by captured federal officers, newspaper men, etc. They had plenty of opportunity to defect or desert if you prefer.
 That is in the nature of life in the field in an army in contact with its enemies.
 Strange things happened because of their presence.
 After Gettysburg Lee assembled several hundred of these men and had them march large numbers of Union prisoners back to Virginia.

 Were they not soldiers in fact if not in law?

 There is a great sensitivity about this subject.
 It is easy to see why that is so. pl